davidgumberg/prnotes/ibd/coinsview.md

                 throw std::logic_error("FRESH flag misapplied to coin that exists in parent cache");
             }

-            // [ If we have the entry as fresh (our parent doesn't have it /
+            // [ The coin was FRESH in us and our child is telling us told that
-            //   knows it's spent) then we can just delete it from ourselves. ] if ((itUs->second.flags & CCoinsCacheEntry::FRESH) && it->second.coin.IsSpent()) {
+            //   it's spent, we can erase it in us without ever telling our
+            //   parent. ]
+            if (itUs->second.IsFresh() && it->second.coin.IsSpent()) {
                 // The grandparent cache does not have an entry, and the coin
                 // has been spent.
 We can just delete it from the parent cache. cachedCoinsUsage -= itUs->second.coin.DynamicMemoryUsage();
+                // [ Notably here, the child seems responsible for the FRESHness
+                //   optimization. ]
                 cacheCoins.erase(itUs);

-            // [
+            // [ The below handles both of the not FRESH cases, whether spent or
+            //   unspent, we need to flush to the parent which either thinks the
+            //   coin is spent, we mark it as spent, not removing it since we likely need to flush
-            } else {
+            //   spentness to our parent remove the coin } else {
                 // A normal modification.
                 cachedCoinsUsage -= itUs->second.coin.DynamicMemoryUsage();
-                // [ Take ownership since the child is going to be destroyed... ] if (erase) {
-                    // The `move` call here is purely an optimization; we rely on the
-                    // `mapCoins.erase` call in the `for` expression to actually remove
+                if (cursor.WillErase(*it)) {
+                    // Since this entry will be erased,
-                    // the entry from the child map. itUs->second.coin = std::move(it->second.coin);
+                    // we can move the coin into us instead of copying it itUs->second.coin = std::move(it->second.coin);
                 } else {
                     itUs->second.coin = it->second.coin;
                 }
                 cachedCoinsUsage += itUs->second.coin.DynamicMemoryUsage();
-                itUs->second.flags |= CCoinsCacheEntry::DIRTY;
+                itUs->second.SetDirty(*itUs, m_sentinel);
                 // NOTE: It isn't safe to mark the coin as FRESH in the parent
                 // cache.
 If it already existed and was spent in the parent
                 // cache then marking it FRESH would prevent that spentness